 You may apply for the Ohio Safe Room Rebate Program online by clicking here .
 Applying ensures you will be considered for the program, but does not guarantee that you will receive a rebate.

 To ensure that applications will have an equal chance of being selected, a random drawing process will be utilized.
 For that reason, the order of registration does not improve the odds of being selected.
 Only one person may apply per physical house address.
-Applications must be received by the Ohio Emergency Management Agency (Ohio EMA) prior to 3/19/2018 5:00:00 PM Once the application has been submitted, you must contact the Ohio EMA Mitigation Branch to make changes to the application.
+Application must be received prior to the application closing date.
+Once the application has been submitted, you must contact the Ohio EMA Mitigation Branch to make changes to the application.

 Following the establishment of the priority list, applicants will be notified when HMA grant funding becomes available that their application has been selected for the safe room rebate.
 If HMA grant funding is not secured, no safe room rebates will be awarded.